 For further training support, we highly recommend It's Your Dog School for Dogs in Hamburg, NJ (click link below) for a wide variety of classroom, specialty and private training options.

-Dogs will be provided frequent access to the fenced area of our yard to relieve themselves.
+Dogs will be provided access multiple times each day to the fenced area of our yard to relieve themselves.
 We pick up and discard of fecal matter as soon as the dog has eliminated.
-During good weather, dogs spend much time outside in the yard with us.

-I do not believe in the use of prong collars, choke chains or choke collars, slip leads, vibrating, shock, electric or spray collars or bark collars.
-I will not use any of these items while dogs are boarded or in daycare with us.
-Prong and choke chains may get tangled and twisted during dog-dog play and can cause serious injury and even death.
+We do not use prong collars, choke chains or choke collars, slip leads, vibration, shock, electric, or spray collars or bark collars.
+I will not use any of these items while dogs are boarded or in daycare with us.* Prong and choke chains may get tangled and twisted during dog-dog play and can cause serious injury and even death.
 Electronic collars used during dog-dog interaction can incite and escalate dog fights as dogs aren't always able to discern that the shock or vibration came from the collar and may think the other dog caused this discomfort/pain which can lead to a dog aggressing towards the closest other dog.
-Likewise, any discomfort from these collars can cause a dog to redirect on the closet other dog.
+Likewise, any discomfort from these collars can cause a dog to redirect on the closest other dog.

-These items are meant to cause discomfort, pain or fear to quell behaviors and I do not want any dog to feel any negative emotions while at Beyond the Walk.
-I also will not put other dogs at risk of being aggressed towards due to a dog wearing an e-collar.
-I am a reward based trainer and believe in motivating a dog through treats, toys, praise and access to the environment to "get the dog to do things".
-This is how my dogs and my foster dogs are trained and I have been very successful with these methods.
+These items are meant to cause discomfort, pain, or fear to quell behaviors and we do not want any dog to feel any undesirable emotions while at Beyond the Walk.
+We also will not put other dogs at risk of being aggressed towards due to a dog wearing an e-collar.
+Our owner/operator is a reward based trainer and we believe in motivating dogs through treats, toys, praise, and access to the environment to "get the dog to do things".
+This is how our foster dogs learn and our client's dog are treated in boarding.
+We have been very successful with these methods.

-If you are interested in learning more about the types of equipment I will not use or about reward based training, I would be more than happy to speak with you further.
+If you are interested in learning more about the types of equipment we will not use or about reward based training, we are more than happy to speak with you further.

-Side note - You may have seen my husky, Kane, with a chain collar in my pictures and videos.
-Kane wears a chain collar because (in typical husky fashion) he chews his collars off when bored.
+Side note - You may have seen our owner/operator's husky, Kane, with a chain collar in pictures and videos.
+Kane wears a chain collar because he chews his collars off when bored.
 This type of collar is to ensure that he has his tags in the event that he needs to be identified.
 Kane's chain collar does not tighten and is loosely fitted to slip off easily if caught during play.
 There is a thin keychain that holds the ends in a loop that can easily be pulled open by Kane if he were ever stuck on something.
 This collar is removed while he is in his crate and when sleeping.
-Kane is never walked on his chain collar and uses a martingale (no-slip) collar or harness during walks.
+Kane is never walked on his chain collar and uses a properly fitted flat or martingale (no-slip) collar or harness during walks.

 We are happy to speak with you to address any additional questions you may have!

-We are also quick to respond to owners' questions while their dogs are with us and send photo updates during their stay.
+We are also quick to respond to owners' questions while their dogs are staying with us and post and send photo updates during their stay.